Parliamentary.ai

 Overview

-The Tax and Financial Transparency Bill aims to improve the UK's ability to collect tax revenue by increasing transparency in financial dealings.
-It mandates the Secretary of State to secure tax information exchange agreements with British Overseas Territories and Crown Dependencies, and requires UK financial institutions, companies, and certain trusts to disclose tax information.
+The Tax and Financial Transparency Bill aims to increase tax transparency by requiring the UK government to secure tax information exchange agreements with British Overseas Territories and Crown Dependencies, and by mandating greater tax reporting from UK-based financial institutions, companies, and trusts.

 Description